 Now let’s discuss how to capture control weaknesses.

-3. How to Capture Control Weaknesses
+2. Capture Internal Control Weaknesses

 First, and most importantly, document internal control deficiencies as you see them.